Argentine court puts brakes on mining project by Canada's Osisko

-BUENOS AIRES, July 18 (Reuters) - An Argentine court has ordered Canada’s Osisko Mining Corp to halt work on a gold exploration project in the country’s north, an official said on Wednesday.
+BUENOS AIRES (Reuters) - An Argentine court has ordered Canada’s Osisko Mining Corp to halt work on a gold exploration project in the country’s north, an official said on Wednesday.

 Authorities in the province of La Rioja, supported by environmental activists and residents, had asked a judge to put the brakes on the project near the town of Famatina, which has triggered protests locally.